memN0ps/redlotus-rs/README.md

 ## Usage

-A UEFI Bootkit works under one or more of the following conditions:
+The UEFI Bootkit works under one or more of the following conditions:

-a) Secure boot must be off
+a) Turn off secure boot

-b) Install your secure boot keys
+b) Install your own secure boot keys and keep secure boot on

-c) Bring your vulnerable binary (BYOVB) that is not in the "deny list." to exploit a 1-day to bypass secure boot.
+c) Bring your vulnerable binary (BYOVB) that is not in the "deny list" to exploit a 1-day and bypass secure boot.

 d) Exploit a 0-day to bypass secure boot.